 When pricing art prints, there are a few factors you need to consider.

-Maybe you’re an artist who wants to make a little extra money on the side by selling prints of your paintings.
+Maybe you’re an artist who wants to make a little extra money by selling prints of your paintings.

 Maybe you’ve been approached by a gallery, and they’re interested in carrying your prints.